Migrate back from MariaDB to the default SQLite

 A database migration can be a bit scary, so I included many screenshots for comfort.

-If you have tips to improve the writing, spelling or layout of this guide, send me a PM.
+If you have tips to improve the writing, spelling or layout of this guide, feel free to edit the article.

 Background